 At Exceptional Dentistry, our patients are more than just patients — they become part of our family, and we only use the best to treat our family.
-Our advanced technology makes your visit faster, more comfortable, interactive, and safer.
+Our advanced technology makes your visits faster, more comfortable, more interactive and safer.
 Many patients express concern when it comes to X-rays, particularly about exposure to radiation.
-Dr. James Powell understands these concerns, and we care about our patients’ well-being, which is why we only use digital X-ray in Palmdale, California.
-Digital X-ray contain 98% less radiation than traditional X-rays, making your treatment safer.
+Dr. James Powell understands these concerns, and we care about our patients’ well-being, which is why we only use digital X-rays in Palmdale, California.
+Digital X-rays contain 98% less radiation than traditional X-rays, making your treatment safer.
 For more information about our digital X-rays and other technology, and to reserve your visit with our dentist, we welcome you to contact us at (661) 349-7725.

-At our practice, we are pleased to utilize several different types of digital X-rays to provide you with the utmost dental care.
+At our practice, we are pleased to utilize several different types of digital X-rays to provide you with high-quality dental care.
 These include:

 Using digital X-rays as a part of your routine dental care is extremely important.
-During your oral exams, our dentist can identify several dental issues; however, a digital X-ray can capture the signs of oral damage before they become visible to the naked eye.
+During your oral exams, our dentist can identify several dental issues by sight.
+A digital X-ray, however, can capture the signs of oral damage before they become visible to the naked eye.
 Early detection means early treatment, and that means that we can help our patients avoid extensive damage to their teeth and expensive treatments.

 If you would like to know more about digital X-rays and how they can improve your dental visit, we invite you to contact our office today.
 We are happy to provide you with a more enjoyable dental experience.